openbroadcaster/openbroadcaster.github.io/getting_started.md

 #### 4. Change the default Dashbord password
 {:.no_toc}

 Change the default **(admin/admin)** user and password from within the Player dashboard.
 Save and restart for passwords to take a effect.
-Password manager will ask to update.
+A RED screen will notifiy default passwords are still being used (security risk).

 <a name="update"></a>